elmys/yii2-queue-redis/README.md

     'two-micro-service' =>  TWO_QUEUES,
 ];
 ```
 Define layers for yii-environment.
-It can be used for switch DB on redis.
+It can be used for switch DB on redis, just adding `?layer=0` to url.
 You can write any digits from 0 to 9;
 Separated constants with queue names need for stylizing with css and visual usefully.

 2. Add bellow files and import it to main config on import block `web.php`: